List of Fire Force characters: White-Clad

-The Evangelist is a mysterious female entity who is the embodiment of despair that resides in the Apollo realm and influenced humanity from the shadows.
-She uses the White Clad to gather eight humans who possess the Adolla Burst to repeat the catastrophic event known as the Great Cataclysm (大災害, Daisaigai) and turn the earth into a second sun.
-But her plan is foiled when Shinra restores the world and destroys her after being purged from Haumea.
+The Evangelist is a mysterious female entity who is the embodiment of despair that resides in the Adolla realm, suspected to have influenced humanity from the shadows for millennia.
+She uses the White Clad to gather eight humans who possess the Adolla Burst to repeat the catastrophic event known as the Great Cataclysm (大災害, Daisaigai), in order to turn the earth into a second sun.
+However, her plan is foiled when Shinra restores the world and destroys her after being purged from Haumea.